majidorc/parse-email/README.md

 ---

-## Migration Notes
+## Database Schema

-- **Settings Table:**
+- See `db_sample.sql` for a complete schema, including all tables, types, and constraints.
+- The `bookings` table includes a `rate` column (text label, not a price).
-  - All notification targets and sensitive settings are now stored in the `settings` table.
-No longer use `.env` for these values.
+- All configuration is stored in the database, not in environment files.
-  - If upgrading, migrate your settings to the database via the dashboard UI.
-- **Dashboard Logic:**
-  - 'Total Bookings' counts bookings by `tour_date` in the selected period.
-  - 'New Bookings' counts bookings by `book_date` in the selected period.
-- **Removed Features:**
-  - The Prices tab/section and all related backend/frontend code have been removed.

 ---

 ## Development & Contribution

-- Standard Node.js/Express backend, static HTML/JS frontend.
+- Node.js/Express backend, static HTML/JS frontend.
 - All configuration is database-driven for easy updates.
 - See `CHANGELOG.md` for recent changes.